+Analysis.
 We use the same ProVerif techniques we discussed in the previous section.
-Essentially the protocol ensures none of the defined properties, mainly due the lack of authentication, even if all parties are trusted.
-The attacker can simulate a completely different protocol execution towards the seller (i.e. setting up keys, encrypting bids of his choice, doing the calculation, and publishing the shares), which allows attacks on Non-Repudiation (a trace with event won, but without event bid), Non-Cancellation (a trace with event recBid and event won with a different, lower bid from the same bidder) and Highest Price Wins (the event won with a lower bid from a corrupted bidder is reachable).
+Essentially the protocol ensures none of the defined properties, manly due the lack of authentication.
+The attacker can simulate a completely different protocol execution towards the seller (i.e. setting up keys, encrypting bids of his choice, doing the calculation, and publishing the shares), which allows attacks on Non-Repudiation (a trace with event won, but without event bid), Non-Cancellation (a trace with event recBid and event won with a different, lower bid from the same bidder) and No Default Winning Strategy (the event won with a lower bid from a corrupted bidder is reachable).